aconfino/codebuild-mvn-to-ecr/README.md

 # codebuild-mvn-to-ecr
-Boilerplate Dockerfile and buildspec.yaml to push a Maven project into ECR
+Boilerplate buildspec.yaml to push a Maven project into ECR